recfab/repo42/README.md

-# Junk Drawer
+# Main

-A collection of randoms things that don't have a better place to go.
+Where I keep most of my stuff.

 ## Ideas for projects